inet-framework/inet-tutorials/configurator/doc/step4.md

 The visualization can be activated by setting the visualizer's `displayRoutingTables` parameter to `true`.
 By default, the set of source and destination nodes are all nodes in the network.
 This selection can be narrowed with the visualizer's `nodeFilter` and `destinationFilter` parameter.

-Here, the destinationfilter is set to host7 so routes from all hosts towards host7 are visualized.
+Here, the destination filter is set to host7 so routes from all hosts towards host7 are visualized.
+TODO: delete sometime
+-->
 The IP address assignment is fully automatic, and the resulting addresses should be the same as in Step 1.

 ### Configurator routing parameters